infuse-us/redux-responder/README.md

 3. [Testing](#testing)
 4. [Examples](#examples)

+*Note: There is a similar mechanism called "Reactors" included in the very interesting [Redux Bundler](https://github.com/HenrikJoreteg/redux-bundler) library.*

 ## Usage

 Responders use [Reselect](https://github.com/reduxjs/reselect) under the hood, and work in a similar way.
 If any of the values specified by an array of state selectors change, they are passed to a function that optionally returns a promise.
 Action creators can be specified for both success and failure of that promise.